 C-reactive protein (CRP) is a well known marker of inflammation.
-It is one of the most commonly monitored markers in COVID-19 patients.
+For example, it is one of the most commonly monitored markers in COVID-19 patients.

 Chronic conditions such as rheumatoid arthritis (RA) or lupus also increase levels of C-reactive protein.
-That's because, in response to inflammation, the liver raises CRP levels which can be detected in blood.
+That's because, in response to inflammation, the liver raises the normal CRP levels which can be detected in blood.

 High levels of inflammation, seen as swelling or redness, is often due to injuries and bacterial or viral infections.